andruschak/3d-printing/README.md

 # Adventures in 3d-printing

-First foray into 3D Printing
+First foray into 3D Printing - document is a work in progress

 I figured it was time to give 3D printing a go.
 I wanted to post my experiences and track it as a project.